Home › Blog › 10 Key Project Management Skills Every Project Manager Needs

 It would be great if you use a well-developed task management application like ProProfs Project because it helps you address the aforementioned risks by offering some amazing features.
 For example, calendar view lets you set a schedule for the entire month, while insightful reports tell you how effective your strategies are.
 As far as team performance is concerned, features like time tracking, email notifications, and task comments can help you out.

-Besides a task management tool, you can try these tips for risk management:
+Besides a task management tool, you can try these tips for risk management planning:

 • Invite experienced and top-performing project members to develop thorough risk mitigation strategies